-- Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: - O You're not a new patient and - The check-in isn't related to an office visit in the past 7 days and - The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment - Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: - You're not a new patient and - The evaluation isn't related to an office visit in the past 7 days and - O The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment - Consultation your doctor has with other doctors by phone, internet, or electronic health record - Second opinion by another network provider prior to surgery - Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician)
+- Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers - Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: - You're not a new patient and - The check-in isn't related to an office visit in the past 7 days and - The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment - Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: - O You're not a new patient and - O The evaluation isn't related to an office visit in the past 7 days and - o The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment - Consultation your doctor has with other doctors by phone, internet, or electronic health record - Second opinion by another network provider prior to surgery - Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician)

-What you must pay when Services that are covered for you vou get these services Podiatry services Covered services include: You pay a \$0 copayment for each Medicare-covered Diagnosis and the medical or surgical treatment of podiatry service. injuries and diseases of the feet (such as hammer toe or heel spurs) There is \$0 copayment for up • Routine foot care for members with certain medical to 6 routine foot care visits conditions affecting the lower limbs per calendar year.
-Imperial Senior Value (HMO C-SNP) covers up to 6 routine foot care visits per calendar year for services Referral and prior such as: authorization required. fitting or the recommending of appliances, devices or shoes for the correction or relief of minor foot ailments treatment of conditions like corns, calluses, ingrown toenails, plantar warts, fungus, infections of the skin and nails, bunion deformities, hammertoes, heel spurs, bursitis, arthritis treatment o correction of flat feet, pronating feet, or gait problems o treatment of diabetic and avascular ulcers o care for fractured bones of the feet and sprains and strains of the foot

-This does not include the amputation of the foot or toes, or the administration of anesthetics other than local.
+What you must pay when Services that are covered for you vou get these services Podiatry services\ Covered services include: You pay a \$0 copayment for each Medicare-covered • Diagnosis and the medical or surgical treatment of podiatry service. injuries and diseases of the feet (such as hammer toe or heel spurs) There is \$0 copayment for up • Routine foot care for members with certain medical to 6 routine foot care visits conditions affecting the lower limbs per calendar year.
+Imperial Traditional (HMO) covers up to 6 routine foot care visits per calendar year for services such as: Referral and prior o fitting or the recommending of appliances, devices authorization required or shoes for the correction or relief of minor foot ailments o treatment of conditions like corns, calluses, ingrown toenails, plantar warts, fungus, infections of the skin and nails, bunion deformities, hammertoes, heel spurs, bursitis, o arthritis treatment o correction of flat feet, pronating feet, or gait problems o treatment of diabetic and avascular ulcers o care for fractured bones of the feet and sprains and strains of the foot This does not include the amputation of the foot or toes, or the administration of anesthetics other than local.

-🍑 Prostate cancer screening exams
+Prostate cancer screening exams